Session Replay

 Contentsquare().onSessionReplayLinkChange(null);

-The Session Replay feature captures every user interaction with your app.
-In order to respect user privacy right, the Contentsquare SDK :
+The Session Replay feature collects every user interaction within your app.
+In order to respect the user’s right to privacy, the Contentsquare SDK:

 • Provides APIs for controlling which parts of the user interface are collected through masking and unmasking functionalities.